Rascarquapac/cyansim/README.md

 - the medium networks
 From this description the user will get
 - a schema of the use-case
+- a Json description of the use case
 - the Cyanview devices (RIO/CI0), cables, tally, power supply related to his use-case and explanation on selection
 - the level of performance of the cameras of its use-case
 - recommendations,and potential issues of its use-case (UF,…)